DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

 <iframe width="600" height="400" src="https://www.youtube.com/embed/Cjo9iq8k-bc" frameborder="0" allowfullscreen></iframe>

 Unfortunately this technique requires APIs that are still in flux, which is why it is an interesting concept but can't really be applied now.
 The gist of the idea is to put a service worker between a site and the client.
 The service worker can cache certain data (like headers and stuff that doesn't change often) while fetching what is missing.
 The content that is missing can then be streamed to the page to be rendered as soon as possible.

+## 13. UPDATE: image encoding optimizations
+One of [our readers](https://twitter.com/dennisl/status/702123202118447105) pointed a very important omission: image encoding optimizations.
+Both PNGs and JPGs are usually encoded using sub-optimal settings for web publishing.
+By changing the encoder and its settings, significant savings can be realized for image-heavy sites.
+Popular solutions include [OptiPNG](http://optipng.sourceforge.net/) and [jpegtran](http://jpegclub.org/jpegtran/).

+[A guide to PNG optimization](http://optipng.sourceforge.net/pngtech/optipng.html) details how OptiPNG can be used to optimize PNGs.

+[The man page for jpegtran](http://linux.die.net/man/1/jpegtran) provides a good intro to some of its features.

+If you find these guides too complex for your requirements, there are online sites that provide optimization as a service.
+There are also GUIs such as [RIOT](http://luci.criosweb.ro/riot/) that help greatly in doing batch operations and checking the results.

 ## Further reading
 You can read more information and find helpful tools for optimizing your site in the following links: